 The NCEA continues to develop National Standards and best practices, to provide political representation for our profession to state legislators and licensing boards.
-Following NCEA Standards is your first line of defense (provided that you have checked with local, city, state or federal laws for superceding rules, regulations or laws).
+Following NCEA Standards is your first line of defense (provided that you have checked with local, city, state or federal laws for superseding rules, regulations or laws).
 Industry Standards and codes of practice have been evolving for years and include such things as the Cosmetic Ingredient Review guidelines (CIR) of Glycolic Acid.
 It is generally accepted that a glycolic acid of 30% with a pH of 3 is acceptable for chemical exfoliation procedures, whereas a glycolic acid of 12%, pH of 5 is recommended for home care use.
 With the exception of a few states, this standard has been accepted across the United States.
 Again, checking within your own state, province or country is recommended.

-Good Judgement
+Good Judgment

 NCEA Standards or being a NCEA Certified Professional can't account for all circumstances, so following them doesn't relieve you of your responsibility.
 Applying good judgment during client interaction means to be conservative.
 This means adhering to precautions, contraindications to a particular treatment, or product recommendation.
 More is not always better.
 If the client shows up with a slightly burnt face, now is not the time to be administering a microdermabrasion treatment.
-And that means, even if the client prepaid for a series of six treatments and comes in demanding for the services to be performed, do not put
+And that means, even if the client prepaid for a series of six treatments and comes in demanding that the services to be performed, do not put yourself and the facility at risk of being sued, just because the client is unhappy or